UofUEpiBio/PHS-7045-egga/README.md

     > using a nationwide cohort and to simulate the potential impact of
     > various control measures on morbidity and mortality.
 METHODS: An
     > agent-based model was employed to simulate annual CVD incidence …

-3.  **Effect of resource-associated signals on producer responses:
-    Insights from golden fish (Carassius auratus) and an agent-based model.**

-    Avila-Chauvet L, Elenes-Rivera J, Cruz DM, Ojeda Aguilar YL.

-    J Comp Psychol.
-2024 Dec 5. doi: 10.1037/com0000400.
-Online ahead of print.

-    > Specifically, the study seeks to (a) outline a setup for goldfish
-    > (Carassius auratus) incorporating renewable patch zones, (b)
-    > evaluate the CS’s effect on the proportion of producers, and (c)
-    > develop an agent-based model capturing the CS’s effect on the
-    > propo …

-4.  **Spatiotemporal modeling quantifies cellular contributions to uptake of Aspergillus fumigatus in the human lung.**

-    Saffer C, Timme S, Ortiz SC, Bertuzzi M, Figge MT.

-    Commun Biol.
-2024 Dec 4;7(1):1615. doi: 10.1038/s42003-024-07302-2.

-    > In this study, we present a bottom-up modeling approach to
-    > incorporate experimental data on the dynamic increase of the
-    > conidial diameter and A. fumigatus uptake by AECs and AMs in a
-    > hybrid agent-based model (hABM) for the to-scale simulation of
-    > virtua …

-5.  **Life history traits of the target pest and transmission routes of the biocide are critical for the success of the boosted Sterile Insect Technique.**

-    Herbillon F, Diouf EG, Brévault T, Haramboure M, Fellous S, Piou C.

-    Curr Res Insect Sci.
-2024 Nov 12;6:100101. doi:
-    10.1016/j.cris.2024.100101. eCollection 2024.

-    > The present study investigated to what extent life history traits
-    > of the target pest and biocides can make the boosted SIT more
-    > efficient than the classical SIT.
-We built a generic agent-based
-    > model (SIT++) that simulates the population dynamics of insect pes
-    > …

-6.  **Unveiling the nexus of scientific plans and real-world outcomes: A comparative analysis of land use optimization and agent-based simulation results in a natural landscape.**

-    Siroosi H, Heshmati GA, Salmanmahiny A.

-    J Environ Manage.
-2024 Dec 2;373:123510. doi:
-    10.1016/j.jenvman.2024.123510.
-Online ahead of print.

-    > A combination of compromise programming and a simulated annealing
-    > algorithm, alongside an agent-based model (ABM) to simulate
-    > stakeholder preferences, was employed for land use optimization. …

-7.  **Dynamic Simulation Models of Suicide and Suicide-Related
-    Behaviors: Systematic Review.**

-    Gariepy G, Zahan R, Osgood ND, Yeoh B, Graham E, Orpana H.

-    JMIR Public Health Surveill.
-2024 Dec 2;10:e63195. doi:
-    10.2196/63195.

-    > Two reviewers independently conducted the title and abstract and
-    > full-text screenings including studies using dynamic modeling
-    > methods (eg, System Dynamics and agent-based modeling) for suicide
-    > or suicide-related behaviors at the population level, and …

-8.  **Measuring network dynamics of opioid overdose deaths in the United States.**

-    Tiwari K, Rahimian MA, Roberts MS, Kumar P, Buchanich JM.

-    Sci Rep. 2024 Nov 28;14(1):29563. doi: 10.1038/s41598-024-80627-4.

-    > To further validate our findings, we performed a series of
-    > robustness checks using a network autocorrelation model to account
-    > for social network effects, a spatial autocorrelation model to
-    > capture spatial dependencies, and a two-way fixed-effect model to
-    > cont …

-9.  **Mitigating the charging rush hour.**

-    Savanovic M, Göberndorfer L, Jäger G.

-    Heliyon.
-2024 Nov 12;10(22):e40258. doi:
-    10.1016/j.heliyon.2024.e40258. eCollection 2024 Nov 30.

-    > One emerging phenomenon is the so-called charging rush hour,
-    > i.e. a sharp demand spike when many people arrive home and begin
-    > charging their electric cars.
-In this study we use an agent-based
-    > model calibrated with empirical data on mobility behaviour to
-    > inves …

-10. **Collective anti-predator escape manoeuvres through optimal attack and avoidance strategies.**

-    Bartashevich P, Herbert-Read JE, Hansen MJ, Dhellemmes F, Domenici P, Krause J, Romanczuk P.

-    Commun Biol.
-2024 Nov 27;7(1):1586. doi: 10.1038/s42003-024-07267-2.

-    > Using drone-based empirical observations of schooling sardine prey
-    > (Sardinops sagax caerulea) attacked by striped marlin (Kajikia
-    > audax), we first find the majority of attacks produce fountain
-    > effects, with the dynamics of these escapes dependent on the
-    > predator’s attack directio …

 ## Code of Conduct